nawabkhan-009/portfolio/README.md

 # portfolio
-hi how are yuy kihk wkdksn
+hi how are yuy kihk wkdksn dnwskc